DanielLMcGuire/Phasor/README.md

 Phasor is still in beta, as I wish for a **smooth, stable experience** for the final language.
 The existing implementation still needs a vast amount of work.
 Although it's perfectly stable now, at least enough for me to prototype with.

+> [!NOTE]
+>
+> This software is not available in the US state of California starting January 1st, 2027.
+>
+> This software is not available in the US state of Colorado starting January 1st, 2028.

 Do not expect a finished product, expect more of a 'fancy scripting interpreter' mixed with a runtime enviroment.

 You can check out the [website](https://phasor.pages.dev/) as well.